 OUR TOP TIP IN PRAGUE

 Take a walking tour.
 The city is compact and we found these tours a great way to be introduced to the city by someone who knows it well.
-There are lots of these tours available, so shop around and pick up leaflets at the Tourist Information Centre at the Old Town City Hall.
+There are lots of these tours available, so shop around and read reviews.
 Our tour started in the modern Wenceslas Square and meandered around the Old Town, and Mala Strana, ending up at the Castle.
 It was fascinating, although our legs ached at the end!
-One tour which consitently gets good reviews is the Historic Prague Walking Tour which includes Charles Bridge and the Kings Route.
+See a full range of tours from GetYourGuide here: Prague Walking Tours.

 MORE THINGS TO DO IN PRAGUE